CompAndSave/hugo-decap-cas/content/posts/best-non-hp-chip-detected-fix-bypass-cartridge-restrictions.md

 No more blocked prints!

 ## Frequently Asked Questions

 ### 1. Do HP printers only work with genuine HP cartridges?

 No, HP printers can work with third-party cartridges if they have updated chips compatible with the printer's firmware.
-However, HP firmware updates may block some non-HP cartridges, triggering errors like the non HP chip detected issue.
+However, HP firmware updates may block some non-HP cartridges, triggering errors like the non-HP chip detected issue.

 ### 2. Can I reverse an HP firmware update?